 PM: How did you learn to use PicMonkey?

 JM: I read all the blogs.
 I also did online searches and found a few tutorials on YouTube.
 But basically I learned most from clicking, trying, undoing (with that little undo arrow at the bottom of the screen), then trying something else.
 PicMonkey is pretty user friendly, so playing around is how I learned.

 PM: How do you draft a visual book?
 Do the pages mirror your actual journal?

 JM: The PicMonkey pages are much neater than the actual journal pages.
 I would not want to subject a reader to the pages that only I can read with my messy handwriting.

 To make the pages in PicMonkey, I start with a basic page canvas.
 I update the date on the top.
-Then I use my super favorite tool: Overlay, to add photos, sketches, and paintings.
+Then I use my super favorite tool: Graphic, to add photos, sketches, and paintings.
 Afterward I add text.
 Eventually, these pages had to be added to an Adobe InDesign file as this was the preferred format for the printer.
 But if I were printing just a journal for myself, once completing the pages in PicMonkey, I would import them into an online self-publishing platform like Blurb, Chatbooks, or Apple.

 PM: Was each page made in PicMonkey?